turizaz/interview-questions/README.md

 <li>What is node.js
 <li>How node js works
 <li>How block thread in Node.js
-<li>What mechanisms on scalability do you know, what mechanisms on scalability node.js offer ?
+<li>What mechanisms on scalability do you know, what mechanisms of scalability node.js offer ?
 <li>When allowed use sync methods like readFileSync ?
 <li>What is pure functions, what advanages of pure functions
 <li>What principes do you following while writing scripts.